JaredArz/Stochastic_MTJ_Model/README.md

 - t_pulse
 - t_relax

+## Device Parameter Verification
+`config_verify.py` is a code to check:
+1. Is the device physical?
+2. Does the device go in-plane upon current application?
+3. Does the device return to +- 1 when current is removed?

+If yes to all three, then the configuration is good!

+Import `from config_verify import config_verify`,

+and call `nerr, mz1, mz2, PI = config_verify(my_dev)`

+For nerr, mz1, mz2, returned -1 is an error and 0 is a success.
+Positive integers are warnings. for PI, 0 is success, -1 is PMA too strong, +1 is IMA too strong

 ## Scripts
 `mtj_dist_gen.py` is an example script using the MTJ to random numbers from exponential distribution.